National People's Army: Utilization of former NVA material after 1990

 24 modern MIG-29s became part of the Luftwaffe.
-After 1999, 23 of the 24 aircraft were given to Poland.
+After 1999, 22 of the 24 aircraft were given to Poland.

 Recruitment and conscientious objection

-Before the construction of the Berlin Wall in 1961, military service in the GDR was voluntary, though the Free German Youth and public schools mounted intensive recruitment drives, and service in the NVA was often a prerequisite for career advancement.
-Compulsory military service had been introduced in 1956 in West Germany, one year after the West German military was established, but the GDR held back from this step until 1962.
+Before the construction of the Berlin Wall in 1961, military service in the DDR was voluntary, though the Free German Youth and public schools mounted intensive recruitment drives, and service in the NVA was often a prerequisite for career advancement.
+Compulsory military service had been introduced in 1956 in West Germany, one year after the West German military was established, but the DDR held back from this step until 1962.
 The situation changed when the border was sealed in August 1961, and five months later the government announced a mandatory service term of 18 months for men.

 There was, at first, no alternative service for conscientious objectors.
-This changed in 1964 when, under pressure from the national Protestant church, the GDR's National Defence Council authorised the formation of Baueinheiten (construction units) for men of draft age who "refuse military service with weapons on the grounds of religious viewpoints or for similar reasons".
+This changed in 1964 when, under pressure from the Protestant Church in Germany, the DDR's National Defence Council authorised the formation of Baueinheiten (construction units) for men of draft age who "refuse military service with weapons on the grounds of religious viewpoints or for similar reasons".

 The construction soldiers wore uniforms and lived in barracks under military discipline, but were not required to bear arms and received no combat training.
 In theory, they were to be used only for civilian construction projects.
-The GDR therefore became the only Warsaw Pact country to provide a non-combat alternative for conscientious objectors.
+The DDR therefore became the only Warsaw Pact country to provide a non-combat alternative for conscientious objectors.
 However, fearing that other soldiers would be contaminated by pacifist ideas, the government took care to segregate the construction units from regular conscripts.
 Moreover, conscripts who chose the alternative service option often faced discrimination later in life, including denial of opportunities for higher education.